Berlin Beyond the Concrete: Love Letters to Concrete

 To stop and truly look at something: that is the real rebellion.
 The Urban Nation Museum building will mature into an interactive platform by 2025.
 The Highline walkway inside forces a change in perspective.
 Here, you have to move, look up, and let the physical scale of the works affect you.

-In the Martha Cooper Library, there's the graffiti DNS: a fight against invisibility.
-Today, this fight is against digital bubbles.
-The works of the 1UP crew and Shepard Fairey are impactful because they carry real risk.
-Physical presence, the smell of paint, courage.
-This momentum makes you stand out from the crowd.
+The graffiti DNA is right there in the Martha Cooper Library: the struggle against invisibility.
+Today, this battle is fought against digital bubbles.
+The works of the 1UP crew and Shepard Fairey hit hard because they carry real risk.
+Physical presence, the smell of paint, bravery.
+This momentum is what sets you apart from the crowd.
+The wall is a message: I am here, I leave a mark.

 Bülowstraße embraces the worn-out walls and the layers spray-painted on top of each other.
 The curated chaos is the prevailing direction.
 The artworks operate with AR layers: the artist's pulse and every phase of the creation process are visible through the display.
 The art intervenes in the community on an ecological level.
 The latest projects work with smog-filtering pigments.
 The artist is an active maintainer of the urban ecosystem.